barcos-dev/bn-repo-test/README.md

 # bñ-repo-test

-This is test repository for teamwork with wilmer nuñez
+This is "prueba" repository for the group with wilmer nuñez

 Helmer barcos just edited this line